babylonhealth/ios-playbook/TechnicalDocuments/DesignLibrary.md

     }

 ```
-4. Q: Why `DesignLibrary` doesn't allow me to construct a custom color or font?
+4. Why `DesignLibrary` doesn't allow me to construct a custom color or font?

-A: Because we must use specific colors and fonts which have been decided by our design team.
+Because we must use specific colors and fonts which have been decided by our design team.

-5. Q: Do you have any real examples.
+5. Do you have any real examples.

-A: Yes, check the `GalleryApp` :)
+Yes, check the `GalleryApp` :)

-6: Q: Where can I find all the components which are approved by our design team?
+6: Where can I find all the components which are approved by our design team?

-A: Go to `Zeplin` and select the `Design System` tag.
+Go to `Zeplin` and select the `Design System` tag.